-Areas of Interest International Law - Public International Law, International Humanitarian Law, Laws of Armed Conflict; National Security Law - Counter-Terrorism Bio Naz K. Modirzadeh is a Professor of Practice at Harvard Law School.
+Areas of International Law - Public International Law, International Humanitarian Law, Laws of Armed Interest Conflict; National Security Law - Counter-Terrorism

+Bio

+Naz K. Modirzadeh is a Professor of Practice at Harvard Law School.
 She writes and teaches primarily in the field of public international law, with a focus on non-use of force, armed conflict, the U.N.
 Security Council, and counterterrorism issues.
 In the Fall 2022 term, Modirzadeh is teaching Laws of War and Public International Law, as well as a reading group on International Lawyering.

 Modirzadeh is the founding Director of the Harvard Law School Program on International Law and Armed Conflict (HLS PILAC).
 She is responsible for overall direction of the program, contributing to its cutting-edge research initiatives, briefing senior decision-makers, and advising governments, United Nations agencies, international humanitarian organizations, and NGOs.

 Modirzadeh is on the Board of Trustees of the International Crisis Group and has served on a number of advisory boards for high-level U.N. and other initiatives.
 She is a non-resident Senior Fellow at the Lieber Institute for Law and Land Warfare at the U.S. Military Academy at West Point.

 For the first decade of her career, Modirzadeh engaged in applied research and policy work with conflict actors, humanitarian organizations, and affected communities on the interpretation and implementation of international law in relation to situations of armed conflict and other humanitarian crises and emergencies with a focus on Afghanistan, the Middle East, and North Africa.
 She has extensive experience leading trainings and facilitating discussions on international law and policy for diplomats as well as human-rights and humanitarian actors at headquarters and in conflict-affected areas.

 Modirzadeh received her undergraduate degree from the University of California, Berkeley and her J.D. from Harvard Law School.

-Classes Public International Law - Fall Laws of War - Spring The Security Council - Spring Writing Group: Public International Law; Laws of War; Counterrorism; United Nations and International Law - Fall/Spring
+- Public International Law Fall

+- Laws of War Spring

+- The Security Council Spring

+- Writing Group: Public International Law; Laws of War; Counterrorism; United Nations and International Law Fall/Spring

-Saikrishna Prakash (Visiting)
+Daniel Nagin

+Areas of Interest

-Areas of Constitutional Law; National Security Law ---------- ---
+Civil Rights; Constitutional Law; Criminal Law and Procedure; International Law; National Security Law; Technology Law and Policy

-Interest Bio Saikrishna Bangalore Prakash is the James Monroe Distinguished Professor of Law and Albert Clark Tate Jr. Professor of Law at the University of Virginia School of Law.
-Prakash's book, The Living Presidency: An Originalist Argument Against Its Ever-Expanding Powers , came out in 2020 from Harvard Belknap Press.
-He also authored Imperial from the Beginning: The Constitution of the Original Executive (Yale, 2015).
-The former focuses on the modern presidency while the latter considers the presidency of the Founders.
-Prakash has authored over seventy-five law review pieces.
-Among them are "The Peace Powers: How To End Wars" in the University of Pennsylvania Law Review , "Of Synchronicity and Supreme Law" in the Harvard Law Review , and "The Executive Power Over Foreign Affairs" in the Yale Law Journal .
-Prakash has held teaching positions at the University of San Diego School of Law, Yale Law School, University of Chicago Law School, Northwestern University School of Law, Boston University School of Law, and the University of Illinois College of Law.
-He served as the Office of Management and Budget's Associate General Counsel in 2001.
-Prakash, currently a Senior Fellow at the Miller Center for Public Affairs, has held fellowships with Stanford University's Hoover Institution and Princeton University's James Madison Program.
-He clerked for the Honorable Clarence Thomas of the U.S. Supreme Court and the Honorable Laurence Silberman of the Court of Appeals for the D.C.
-Circuit.
-He is a 1993 graduate of Yale Law School, where he was a Senior Editor of the Yale Law Journal , and a 1990 graduate of \ Classes Constitutional Law 5 - Spring Readings in Presidential Power - Spring
+Bio Richard Salgado teaches at Stanford Law School, and serves as an Advisory Board Member of the Tech Law and Security Program at American University Washington College of Law.
+Richard also has his own consultancy, providing strategic guidance to organizations navigating complex cybersecurity and surveillance challenges.
+He also serves the United Nations as a Senior Consultant.
+Richard was Google's Director of Law Enforcement & Information Security for 13 years, where he oversaw Google's response worldwide to national security and law enforcement demands for data and assistance, and legal matters relating to cyber and physical security, information sharing and investigations involving serious crime on the platforms, among other duties.
+Richard has testified before the US Congress ten times on issues including cross-border investigations, foreign information operations, election security, extremist content, and government surveillance.
+Richard was with Yahoo! before joining Google, served as a prosecutor with the Computer Crime and Intellectual Property Section of the US Department of Justice, and worked as a trial lawyer with Cooley Godward.
+Richard was also an adjunct law professor at Georgetown University Law Center and George Mason Law School, and a faculty member of the National Judicial College.
+Classes Veterans Law and Disability Benefits Clinic, Fall 2024 Veterans Law and Disability Benefits Clinic, Spring 2025 Veterans Law and Disability Benefits Clinical Seminar, Fall 2024 Veterans Law and Disability Benefits Clinical Seminar, Spring 2025